 Employees can have their paychecks electronically deposited into a designated account.
-A notification of direct deposit is necessary to activate this service.
-Contact the Business Manager for more information about the automatic payroll deposit service.
+A notification period of two weeks is necessary to activate this service.
+Contact Randy Ramirez for more information about the automatic payroll deposit service.

-Payroll Deductions
+Payroll Deductions (Policy CFEA)

-Policy CFEA

 The district is required to make the following automatic payroll deductions: